-These are great options and can be overwhelming for someone that has never developed a promotional advertising strategy, which is the reason you need to choose a goal.
-If you develop a promotion without a goal, you can’t truly measure the impact of people’s response.
+These options can be overwhelming if you have never developed a promotional advertising strategy.
+If you develop a promotion without a goal, you can’t truly measure the impact of visitor responses.

 Create a Budget for Facebook Advertising

 An advertising budget will help you control the cost of your ad, and overall spend.
 A budget is a set dollar amount that you are willing to pay over a specific time period.
 You can set a daily budget amount, or a lifetime budget amount.
 A lifetime budget is simply the daily total cost multiplied by the total number of days the ad will run.
 The cost per click will vary based on the industry you are promoting.

 You can set a budget for a single ad, or a campaign.
 The goal of a campaign is to have several ad sets to see which one delivers the best response.
 Usually there are clear winners and losers in a campaign.

 How to Choose the Right Audience for Facebook Ads

 Knowing the type of product or service you offer will help you choose the right audience because you already have data on existing customers.
 Facebook offers multiple ways to create an audience for your ad.
 You can target users by;